SchoolOfCode/workshop_css-variables/README.md

 - primary-colour: rgb(0, 87, 0)
 - secondary-colour: black
 - text-colour: white

+Remember to Google for more information on CSS variables and how to use/reassign them!

 b) In your JavaScript file, create a function that uses this button (with id "dark-mode-button") to toggle this class on and off of the